AlfonsoCavallo/SE-Project/README.md

   To run the project it is necessary to configure a PostgreSQL database at this URL:
     "jdbc:postgresql://localhost/gruppo8_se"

 DATABASE INITIALIZATION
+  To initialize the database:
+    - Execute the file createUsersAndRole.sql in the folder SQLcode in this repository, uncommenting the first line (that create the database)

+DATABASE POPULATION

-  To initialize the database with a test configuration:
+  To populate the database with a test configuration:

-  You can run DatabaseConnectionTest.
+   - You can run DatabaseConnectionTest.

   ALTERNATIVELY

   You can manually execute the initialization code, located at test/se/project/storage/test_files/codiceDB.sql

   (Uncomment the first 2 rows of codiceDB.sql for the creation of a test user.)